nowhereman999/BASIC-To-6809/README.md

 V 4.31
 - Fixed a bug in the SDC_LOADM command that wasn't loading from drive # 0 properly
+- NTSC compiste 256 colour first GMODE command will automatically set the palette to the proper values for this mode

 V 4.30
 - Fixed a couple bugs with the LOADM command (wasn't finding the last granule properly if the file used granules beyond $40)